-Enoksen Watch Company offers at least one NATO strap with each of our watch models.
-We believe that nothing beats a NATO strap because it is ideally suited for an active lifestyle, yet retaining an elegance, which makes it suitable for everyday use.
+Enoksen Watch Company offers at least one NATO strap with most of our watch models.
+We believe that nothing beats a NATO strap.
+It is ideally suited for an active lifestyle, yet retaining an elegance and suitability for everyday use.

-The straps are made from fast drying ballistic nylon webbing that allows it to be easily washed and dry within minutes and therefore widely regarded as very low maintenance.
-This means that the NATO strap will not rot or break like the leather and silicon conventional straps that have been more popular in the past.
+The straps are made from fast drying ballistic nylon webbing that allows it to be easily washed and dried within minutes, living up to its low maintenance reputation.
+This means that the NATO strap will not rot or break like conventional leather and silicon straps, straps that have been the more popular choice in the past.

-The history of the NATO strap started with the admiralty grey 20mm band in 1973 and has since expanded from grey to RAF Blue, Black, and Navy Blue, then to the James Bond dark grey/light grey pattern strap as well as Olive Green.
+Nearly 50 years on, this choice has since expanded from grey to RAF Blue, Black, Navy Blue, and then to the iconic James Bond dark grey/light grey pattern strap as well as Olive Green.
 Following these, a large number of variants in regimental colours, such as Search and Rescue SAR (bright orange) and different designs in national colours, police unit colours and various camouflage options for specific situations.
 The high-tech, ballistic nylon webbing is ideally suited for use in military watch straps due to its robustness, comfort and resilience.

-The straps are also frequently used by military units around the world having a large fan base among serving military to use on a wide variety of military watches.
+Beyond the UK, NATO straps are frequently used by military units around the world, having a large fan base among serving military to use on a wide variety of military watches.